hhiroshell/boat/README.md

 ...Done.
 ```

-Your kubectl context can be updated by `kubeconfig` sub command.
+Your kubectl context can be updated by `boat kubeconfig` .

 ```console
 $ boat kubeconfig